NewPage Corporation

 streaks.
 Unequaled in performance by any other competitive

-solution, even today, this technology allows R.K.B. customers the ability
+solution, even today, this technology allows RKB customers the ability

 to detect coating streaks and scratches that have long plagued coating